 We are also members of FWAG - The Farming and Wildlife Advisory Group, who advise on best environmental practices for farms.

 We are members of The Cornwall Wildlife Trust - a charitable conservation body exclusively dedicated to wildlife.

 Our Green Policy

-We are members of the Green Tourism Business Scheme, and as such we are fully committed to continuous good environmental practice and sustainable development of our business.
+We are committed to continuous good environmental practice and sustainable development of our business.

 Green issues are of paramount importance to us and our employees in the area of sustainable tourism, and our awareness is demonstrated in practice through the following activites:

 - We have our own wind turbine on site

 - Use of our own bore hole water